Kount/kount.github.io/_docs/dc-faq.md

 #### Q: Should I send production traffic to the test environment?
 Production traffic should not be sent to the test environment due to the possibility of skewed scoring from the test orders.

+#### Q: Where should I place the Javascript on my website?
+On any webpage prior to the completion of the order, typically somewhere in the order summary or checkout process.
+This could be different if various payment methods take the customer “off of the site” prior to completion of the order.

+#### Q: What does the session identifier do?
+The session identifier is used to join the device data with the order data sent to the RIS service.
+When the RIS process posts data to Kount it must use the session identifier that was created when the customer initiated the Data Collection.

+#### Q: Does the session identifier need to be unique?
+Yes, the session identifier must be unique over a thirty-day period.
+If there are duplicate session identifiers, device data originating from the Data Collection process may be erroneously connected to RIS order data.
+See Session ID Discussion for more information.

+#### Q: Are there limitations on the session identifier?
+Yes, it must be alpha-numeric, a minimum of 10, and a maximum of 32 characters long.
+Dashes and underscores are allowed.

+#### Q: What should I use for the session identifier?
+The merchant may determine what is used, as long as the limitation guidelines are followed.
+Potential identifiers include the unique web session, UNIX time stamp, and order number appended by time stamp.